source-academy/general/instructor/README.md

 Starting in August 2021, instructors will have two additional options:
 - **Source Academy @ NUS**: use the NUS deployment
-- **Source Academy + GitHub Classroom**: use GitHub Classroom to author and manage weekly assessments
+- **Source Academy with GitHub Classroom**: use GitHub Classroom to author and manage weekly assessments

 ## Student resources